-We are not dependent on a single market and are present both in overseas as well as domestic market and our customer base are spread across the globe.
+We are not dependent on a single market and have our presence in both, overseas as well as domestic market having our customer base spread across the globe.
 Our products are exported to 38 different countries and in the domestic market we supply our products on PAN India basis.
 Further, we have exported around 3.8 million FIBC bags during FY 2023 from our Unit I and Unit II.
-Our Company exports their products to over 38 countries across six continents, with major export destinations including USA, Germany, Australia, UK, Singapore, Canada, France, New Zealand, Chile, Sweden, Switzerland, Spain and Malaysia.
+Our Company exports its products to over 38 countries across six continents, with major export destinations including USA, Germany, Australia, UK, Singapore, Canada, France, New Zealand, Chile, Sweden, Switzerland, Spain and Malaysia.